Power-law Solutions from Heterotic Strings: Introduction

 To be more specific, we search for accelerating and ekpyrotic power-law cosmologies in some simple heterotic supergravity models.
 For these supergravity theories the dynamics of the scalar sector is dictated by a scalar potential which has the form \be V (\vec \phi)=\sum_{a} \Lambda_a\ e^{\vec \alpha_a \cdot \vec \phi} , \ee where $\Lambda_a$ and $\vec{\alpha}_a$ are real numbers\footnote{$\Lambda_a$ can in general depend on the all the scalar fields in the theory.}, and $\vec{\phi}$ is a vector consisting of scalar fields.
 To realize the power-law behaviour, we want to rewrite the scalar potential in the following form

 where $\psi$ is the running scalar field and $U$ is a function of the remaining scalar fields which need to be stabilized.
-The coefficient $c$ in the exponent of the above expression is related to the power-law behaviour $P=\nicefrac{1}{c^2}$, where the scale factor goes as $a (t) \sim t^P$.
+The coefficient $c$ in the exponent of the above expression is related to the power-law behaviour $P=\nicefrac{2}{c^2}$, where the scale factor goes as $a (t) \sim t^P$.
 There are several types of scaling solutions.
-The scaling solution will be accelerating when $P > 1$ (or $c^2<1$) and $U$ is stabilized at a positive value \cite{Collinucci:2004iw, Hartong:2006rt}.
-However, the scaling solution will be ekpyrotic when $P < \nicefrac{1}{3}$ (or $c^2>3$) and $U$ is stabilized at a negative value \cite{Khoury:2004xi}.
-In this paper we concentrate on these two types of scaling solutions since other popular cosmological models like inflation and de Sitter turn out to be extremely difficult to realize in string theory.
-Also, we study heterotic string theory which is phenomenologically very interesting but has been much less studied in the context of cosmology.\\
+The scaling solution will be accelerating when $P > 1$ (or $c^2<2$) and $U$ is stabilized at a positive value \cite{Collinucci:2004iw, Hartong:2006rt}.
+However, the scaling solution will be ekpyrotic\footnote{These critical values are convention dependent.
+Our convention is that of \cite{Rosseel} and is explained in section \ref{sec:stz-on-hf}.} when $P < \nicefrac{1}{3}$ (or $c^2>6$) and $U$ is stabilized at a negative value \cite{Khoury:2004xi}.
+In this paper we concentrate on these two types of scaling solutions.
+Also, we study heterotic string theory which is phenomenologically very interesting but has been much less studied in the context of cosmology.